- dr bakes

 - Dizzy ain't the word for the way you're makin me

-Re: Mann Center, Philadelphia#265827 9 months, 3 weeks agoThe Mann Center sits up on a hill and is surrounded by a few grass lots.
+Re: Mann Center, Philadelphia#265827 1 year, 1 month agoThe Mann Center sits up on a hill and is surrounded by a few grass lots.
 As you drive in ($15) the main lot is on the right and then you drive by the traffic circle with statues in the middle and there are a couple smaller lots separated by a street which is where Shakedown street is located(which the cops shut down last year).
 Last year Alex drove the Golden Arrow to the show with the FFF flag flying high above which was easy to find.
-This will be my 4th year in a row for Furthur at the Mann Center, its a pretty cool venue, just be on the look out for rowdy deer cruising the lot and check back with the Forum for more detailed meetup spots.Seldom turns out the way it does in a song
+This will be my 4th year in a row for Furthur at the Mann Center, its a pretty cool venue, just be on the look out for rowdy deer cruising the lot and check back with the Forum for more detailed meetup spots.Strangers stopping strangers just to shake their hand

 - Senior Boarder